HyunsolChoi/Hyunsol/content/en/post/web/index.md

 ### DESCRIPTION

 <p>
 I adopted the MPA (Multi-Page Application) approach so that when users perform specific interactions (such as clicking a button), they can navigate to designated pages and view the information they desire.
 To prevent the dullness of text-only content, I inserted images of each series and linked to official or reference sites so users can obtain additional information.
 I implemented a comment feature on the web page using.
-I implemented a comment feature on the web page using <a href="https://disqus.com/">DISQUS</a>and enabled direct communication between users  and the developer (myself) using <a href="https://www.tawk.to/">TAWK</a>.
+I implemented a comment feature on the web page using <a href="https://disqus.com/">DISQUS</a> and enabled direct communication between users  and the developer (myself) using <a href="https://www.tawk.to/">TAWK</a>.
 Additionally, I deployed the project using GitHub Repositories, allowing anyone to access the web from anywhere.
 </p>

 ### CONCLUSION